-Clean Up After a Storm
+Clean up After a Storm

-If you live in a city, there are usually tree remains all over the streets and in parking lots.
-Your average homeowner may not have the physical capacity, tools, or vehicle space to remove the larger fallen branches from their fences or roofs, in which case you can step in and haul off the debris for them.
+Heavy wind, rain, or snow can often bring down branches or even entire trees, giving you the opportunity for lots of free firewood.
+The average homeowner may not have the physical capacity, tools, or vehicle space to remove larger fallen branches from their fences or roofs, making this the perfect time for you to step in and haul off the debris for them.
 Your payoff for a job well done?
 Free firewood!

 Visit a Sawmill

-Use Wooden Pallets or Lumber
+Use Wooden Pallets for Firewood